alasdairkeyes/multibooty/README.md

+## Common issues

-## Debian/Ubuntu throws error "Your installation CD-ROM couldn't be mounted"
+### Debian/Ubuntu throws error "Your installation CD-ROM couldn't be mounted"
 This has occured because you have not downloaded the updated initrd.gz with iso-scan included from the distro site.
 Instructions on doing this can be found by running multiboot --init.